BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 - You score 3 Victory Points if more of your models have escaped the battlefield via your opponent's board edge than vice versa.
 If at least two of your models and twice as many models than your opponent have escaped the board, then you instead score 5 Victory Points.
 If at least three of your models, and three times as many models than your opponent have escaped the board, then you instead score 7 Victory Points.

-- You score 1 Victory Point for causing one or more Wounds on the enemy leader â€” Wounds prevented by a successful Fate roll do not count.
+- You score 1 Victory Point for causing one or more Wounds on the enemy leader — Wounds prevented by a successful Fate roll do not count.
 If you kill the enemy leader, you instead score 2 Victory Points.

 - You score 1 Victory Point if the enemy force is Broken at the end of the game.
 If the enemy force is Broken and your force is unbroken, you instead score